docker-hy/docker-hy.github.io/part1.md

 Let's remove the container with the `rm` command.
 It accepts a container's name or ID as its arguments.
 Notice that the command also works with the first few characters of an ID.
 For example, if a container's ID is 3d4bab29dd67, you can use `docker rm 3d` to delete it.
 Using the shorthand for the ID will not delete multiple containers, so if you have two IDs starting with 3d, a warning will be printed and neither will be deleted.
 You can also use multiple arguments: `docker rm id1 id2 id3`

-If you have hundreds of stopped containers and you wish to delete them all you should use `docker container prune`
+If you have hundreds of stopped containers and you wish to delete them all, you should use `docker container prune`

-> TIP: prune was introduced in 1.13 and in previous versions you can use `docker rm $(docker ps -q -f status=exited)` where -q prints just container ids and -f filters the list of containers to only those where status is exited
+> TIP: prune was introduced in 1.13, and in previous versions you can use `docker rm $(docker ps -q -f status=exited)` where -q prints just container IDs and -f filters the list of containers to only those where status is exited

 After removing all of the *hello-world* containers, run `docker rmi hello-world` to delete the image.
 You can use `docker images` to confirm that the image is not listed.